htlin222/garden/content/Adeno or Other in Stage IV NSCLC Treatment.md

 ---
 title: Adeno or Other in Stage IV NSCLC Treatment
 ---
-# Adeno or Other in Stage IV NSCLC Treatment

 | Genetics                 | %    | Treatment                                                                                                      |
 | ------                   | ---- | ----------------------                                                                                         |